Necrohol/go-ebuild/README.md

 ----###

-Cargo Ebuild ,,,,,, HMMM go-ebuild has been the Tool FOR YEARS ppl have WANTED NEED baddly I wont Say it works YET..
+Cargo Ebuild ,,,,,, HMMM go-ebuild has been the Tool FOR YEARS ppl have WANTED NEED baddly I wont Say it works YET.. few Dozen mor asks for Chatgpt and have a hopefull prototype..

 But so far Chart GPT and the Online Linter have guided me to a posible Prototype heck it even wrote make ebuild fuction alone  based on go-mod.eclass